 Read more: Can You Eat the Skin on an Eggplant?

-Grill and Stir-Fry
+Grill and Stir-Fry Skinny Eggplant

-Preheat your grill to medium-high.
+Heat your grill to medium-high.

 Whisk together ingredients for a stir-fry sauce, like soy sauce, rice wine, rice wine vinegar, sugar and cornstarch, in a small bowl.